rwardd/rwardd.github.io/index.md

 software and gateware for a variety of applications.
 I am passionate about embedded programming, electronics, and wherever software interacts with hardware.

-In addition, I have been involved with a lot of hardware verification and testing, including bringing up new PCBs, porting firmware drivers to new platforms and architectures, and debugging RF circuits.
+In addition to writing software, I have been involved with a lot of hardware verification and testing, including bringing up new PCBs, porting firmware drivers to new platforms and architectures, and debugging RF circuits.
 I have a strong understanding of embedded programming, integrated circuit operation, high-speed data protocols, radio frequency design & implementation, and design processes for complex projects, both in the software and hardware domain.